AllKind/ipset_list/README.md

 ==========

 ipset set listing wrapper script written for the bash shell.

 It allows you to match and display sets, headers and elements in various ways.

-The resulting representation of the query can be saved to a file, either in `ipset save -o save`, or `ipset save -o xml` format.
+The resulting representation of the query can be saved, either in save or xml format.

 Features: